 Post Conviction Relief

 Not all trials end up being fair.
 Mistakes by the judge or attorney are opportunities to have a conviction overturned and a new trial ordered.
 Post conviction relief (PCR) provides an opportunity for a new trial, if someone has been convicted unfairly,.

 Reasons for Application for Post Conviction Relief in South Carolina

-Most applications for post conviction relief in South Carolina are based on arguments that the original trial lawyer mishandled their case, leading to an unfair trial.
+Most applications for PCR in South Carolina are based on arguments that the original trial lawyer mishandled their case.
+If true, that would mean the trial was unfair.

 To prove the original attorney was ineffective, the post conviction relief process must show: